sbavon/Neural-Style-Transfer-in-Tensorflow/README.md

 ##### Style Loss
-- Calculating style loss is a bit trickier
-- It is needed to calculate the Gram Matrix to find the correlations among filters on a certain layer
+- Calculating style loss is a bit trickier.
+It is needed to calculate the Gram Matrix to find the correlations among filters first

 ![GRAM](Images/gram_matrix.JPG)

-- After getting a Gram Matrix, we calculate the square error to obtain style loss
+- And after getting a Gram Matrix, we calculate the square error to obtain style loss

 ![style_loss](Images/style_loss.JPG)

 ## Execution
-- Run *style_transfer.py* and you will see the generated file in *outputs* folder
+- Run *style_transfer.py* and generated image will be available in *outputs* folder

 ## Dependencies
 - Tensorflow